Free Case Review (267) 651-7945

 There may also be a separate lawsuit you can file against the insurance company or their investigators for violating your privacy rights.

-Can I Call the Police if I’m Being Followed or Harassed?
+Can You Call the Police if You’re Being Followed or Harassed?

 Private investigators are typically licensed, meaning they know where the line is between legal and illegal activity, and what they can and cannot do.
 Investigators usually avoid crossing the line, knowing they could be arrested for harassment or stalking or lose their license if they mess up.